Nelson leads Idaho against Idaho State

 Pocatello, Idaho; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Idaho faces Idaho State after Olivia Nelson scored 31 points in Idaho’s 77-59 victory against the Northern Colorado Bears.
+BOTTOM LINE: Idaho visits Idaho State after Olivia Nelson scored 31 points in Idaho’s 77-59 victory against the Northern Colorado Bears.

-The Bengals have gone 6-5 in home games.
-Idaho State allows 64.8 points and has been outscored by 3.5 points per game.
+The Bengals are 6-5 on their home court.
+Idaho State is 6-8 against opponents over .500.

-The Vandals are 9-6 in Big Sky play.
-Idaho ranks second in the Big Sky with 27.1 defensive rebounds per game led by Jennifer Aadland averaging 7.7.
+The Vandals have gone 9-6 against Big Sky opponents.
+Idaho scores 66.4 points and has outscored opponents by 7.4 points per game.

-The Bengals and Vandals match up Thursday for the first time in conference play this season.
+The Bengals and Vandals face off Thursday for the first time in Big Sky play this season.

-TOP PERFORMERS: Sophia Covello averages 1.7 made 3-pointers per game for the Bengals, scoring 9.4 points while shooting 38.6% from beyond the arc.
-Tasia Jordan is shooting 48.0% and averaging 13.5 points over the past 10 games.
+TOP PERFORMERS: Kacey Spink is averaging 7.4 points, 7.7 rebounds, 3.7 assists and 2.5 steals for the Bengals.
+Sophia Covello is averaging 1.7 made 3-pointers over the last 10 games.

-Nelson is scoring 14.4 points per game with 3.2 rebounds and 2.9 assists for the Vandals.
+Nelson is averaging 14.4 points for the Vandals.
 Hope Hassmann is averaging 10.8 points and 3.6 assists over the last 10 games.

 LAST 10 GAMES: Bengals: 5-5, averaging 64.4 points, 33.9 rebounds, 14.3 assists, 8.3 steals and 2.8 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 62.5 points per game.